andrewferlitsch/Gap/docs/specs/vision_spec.md

     Alternately, the list of images can be a multi-dimensional numpy array (where the first dimension is the number of images).
     Alternately, the list of images can be a list of multi-dimensional numpy arrays.
     Alternately, the list of labels maybe a single value; in which case, the label applies to all the images.
+    Alternately, the list of labels maybe a numpy 1D (not one-hot encoded) vector or 2D (one-hot encoded) matrix.

 + **Image** – This is the base class for the representation of a single Computer Vision (CV).
 The constructor optionally takes as parameters an image (path), corresponding label, and flags for CV preprocessing the image.